pablosanjose/Quantica.jl/docs/src/tutorial/bandstructures.md

 Note that since we didn't specify a value for `t`, it assumed its default `t=1`.
 In this case we needed to patch the defect at `(ϕ, t´) = (π, 1)` (topological transition) using the `patches` keyword to avoid a band dislocation.

 If no parameters are specified or mapped, they take their default values.
-This produces the 1D bandstructure of the SSH model for `t = 1, t´ = 2` over the default 1D mesh (49 points)
+For example, this produces the 1D bandstructure of the SSH model for the default `t = 1, t´ = 2` over the default 1D mesh (49 points, uniformly distributed in `[-π, π]`)
 ```julia
 julia> qplot(bands(h))
 ```